hexbatch/apple-core/v1/docs/core-overview.md

 for any descendant or sibling chain find witches token that have wooden broomsticks

 A path specifier can be added to any set operation

+Once can count the path specifier in a set, this is used for some actions

 ### Global Set